nwilkens/graphite-ng/README.md

 ```
 rm -f executor-*.go ; go install github.com/Dieterbe/graphite-ng && graphite-ng
 ```
-then open this in your browser:
+then open something like this in your browser:
 ```
 http://localhost:8080/render/sum(stats.web1.bytes_received,scale(stats.web2.bytes_received,5))?from=60&until=300
 ```
+look at data.go and functions.go for which metrics and functions you can use so far.